Robert Stewart, Viscount Castlereagh: Duel with Canning

 Canning claimed to have opposed the Walcheren Expedition, to have dismissed the landing on the Dutch coast as an ill-advised, ill-prepared diversion of troops from the Peninsular War.
 Castlereagh had the support of General Wellesley, and evidence later surfaced that the Foreign Secretary himself had interfered with the plan, selecting the Earl of Chatham to command the expedition.
 The Portland government became increasingly paralysed by disputes between the two men.
 Portland was in deteriorating health and gave no lead, until Canning threatened resignation unless Castlereagh was removed.
 When Castlereagh discovered Canning's terms had been accepted, he challenged the Foreign Secretary to a duel.

 The duel was fought on 21 September 1809 on Putney Heath.
 Canning missed but Castlereagh wounded his opponent in the thigh.
 There was much outrage that two cabinet ministers had sought to settle their differences in such a manner, and they both felt compelled to resign.
 Six months later, Canning published a full account of his actions in the affair, but many who had initially rallied to him became convinced Castlereagh had been betrayed by his cabinet colleague.

+Canning would later replace Castlereagh as foreign secretary after Castlereagh's death in 1822.
+Despite their differences and acrimony, Canning largely followed the example, pro-trade philosophy and anti-interventionist playbook Castlereagh had established for British foreign policy – both men successfully serving as stabilizing forces throughout Europe.
+Castlereagh was perhaps a less committed abolitionist, and historians also question whether, had he continued as Foreign Secretary, Castlereagh would have sided with the liberals in the Spanish revolution of 1820, or have broken with Spain in recognising the new South American republics.